-The Live Work Well Research Centre is made up of five intersecting Research Clusters: Sexual and Gender Diversity; Disabilities, Access and Inclusion; “All my Relations” Indigenous Ways of Knowing; Integrating Care and Livelihoods; and, Displacements, Emergence and Change.
-Below is a directory of the Centre Director, Cluster Leaders and Centre staff.
+The Live Work Well Research Centre is made up of five intersecting Research Clusters: “All my Relations” Indigenous Ways of Knowing; Disabilities, Access, and Inclusion; Displacements, Emergence, and Change; Reimagining Livelihoods; and Sexual and Gender Diversity.
+Below is a directory of the Centre Staff and Cluster Leads.

 Centre Staff

-Deborah is a cluster co-lead for the Displacements, Emergence and Change cluster and the Disabilities, Access and Inclusion cluster.
+Deborah is a cluster co-lead for the Displacements, Emergence and Change cluster and lead for the Disabilities, Access and Inclusion cluster.

 The Director of the Live Work Well Research Centre, Deborah holds the Jarislowsky Chair in Families and Work and is a Professor of Political Science at the University of Guelph.
 She is the author of About Canada: Disability Rights (Fernwood, 2012).
 Her research and publications explore the intersections of disabilities, gender, childhood, and Indigenousness, identifying barriers to, as well as possibilities for, engagement and transformative change.
 Her work also contributes to comparative and trans/international research and theory related to intersectional disability rights.